Derek Bouchard-Hall: Career

 Toward the end of his cycling career, Bouchard-Hall began experiencing pain and loss of strength in his left leg when he was training.
 After months of various medical and physio examinations, and through his own extensive research, he sought the advice of a vascular surgeon at the Mayo Clinic in Rochester, MN.
 Bouchard-Hall underwent surgery at Stanford University Medical Center to correct the problem in the winter of 2000, which ultimately led to his most successful year as a professional cyclist.
 In 2002, however, the pain and numbness in his leg returned, and, rather than risking a second highly invasive surgery, he retired.

 Post-cycling career

 From 2002–2004, Bouchard-Hall attended Harvard Business School, graduating with an MBA in 2004, and began working in management consulting, first in Boston and then, in 2006, for McKinsey and Company in London.
 In 2009–2010, he served as interim director of the US Small Business Administration's HUBZone program, in Washington, DC, before returning to London in the summer of 2010.
 In October 2011, Bouchard-Hall has been an executive with Wiggle Ltd, one of the world's largest internet retailers of cycling, running, and triathlon equipment.
-Bouchard-Hall succeeded Steve Johnson as President and CEO of USA Cycling in June 2015, which he departed in 2018 to become the CEO of Assos of Switzerland.
+Bouchard-Hall went on to serve as President and CEO of USA Cycling from 2015-2018, and more recently held the post of CEO of Assos of Switzerland from 2019-2023.